Find Affordable College Courses

 Lake Forest, IL

-Lake Forest College did quite well in this year’s ranking of the best schools for communication and journalism students.
-It came in at #13 on the list.
-Located in the suburb of Lake Forest, Lake Forest is a private not-for-profit college with a small student population.
+Lake Forest College came in at #13 in this year’s edition of the Best Communication & Journalism Schools in the Great Lakes Region ranking.
+Located in the large suburb of Lake Forest, Lake Forest is a private not-for-profit school with a small student population.

 On average, communication and journalism graduates from Lake Forest take out $27,000 in student loans while working on their degree.